ga-wdi-lessons/react-redux/readme.md

 ---

-## Elements of Redux
+## Elements of Redux (1:00, 20 min)

 ### The Store

 The store is a kind of hub that all the information (**application state**) in a program flows through. **The store** encapsulates not only the data in the program, but also controls the flow of program data, storing each change in a separate state.
 Redux even gives us the ability to time travel through our application's history of application states.
 It's like the principles of git applied to application-state rather than file-state.

-In the store, all the principles of Redux are embodied.
+All the principles of Redux are embodied in the store.
 The store  holds an application's **states** (including current and previous states), **actions** which specify different changes to make on some part of the application state, and **the reducer**, which specifies which actions update the state object.

 Since state is being represented as an immutable data-structure, we cannot directly modify it.
-Changing state in the program requires dispatching an action that modifies a copy of the state, this becomes the next state of the program, spat out by the reducer.
+Changing state in the program requires dispatching an action that modifies a copy of the state.
+This becomes the next state of the program, spat out by the reducer.

 Every time an action has been dispatched via the reducer, we want to update the UI.
 So we subscribe the render method to any changes taking places to the application's state object.

 ### Actions

-An action is a garden-variety javascript object that describes what kind of change is to take place, specifying what change to make to what data.
+An action is a garden-variety Javascript object that describes what kind of change is to take place, specifying what change to make to what data.

 The minimum requirement for an action is that the action must have a type property that **is not** `undefined.`
 <details>